jchr1st/workshop_howto/index.rst

 Nutanix Workshops HOWTO
 -----------------------

-The purpose of this living document is to provide a complete reference for SEs and Field Marketing on how to properly run a Nutanix Bootcamp (or Workshop) using RX, the Hosted POC environment, and the Nutanix Hands on Workshops platform.
+The purpose of this living document is to provide a complete reference for Sales Engineers (SEs) and Field Marketing Managers (FMMs) on how to properly run a Nutanix Bootcamp using our `reservation sytem <https://rx.corp.nutanix.com/login>`_ (RX), the Hosted POC environment, and the Nutanix Hands on Workshops platform.

 .. note::